 This in fact was a true statement.
 Other than my wedding day I never threw up because of my disorder.
 This is a common misconception when people think about eating disorders.
 Just like people will look at someone suffering and say, “They can’t have an eating disorder, they eat all the time.”
 I love food and didn’t stop eating; I was more selective about what I ate and when I slipped up on my diet I popped more calorie burning pills along with extra long runs on the tread mill, until I burned off every single calorie I had eaten.

 A friend later talked me into going to a therapist with hopes it would help with nightmares I was having stemming from my marriage.
 During these sessions I became aware that I suffered from Bulimia.
-I learned that the pills were a form of purging and that the obsessive work outs were both part of it.
+I learned that the pills were a form of purging and that the obsessive work outs were part of the control aspect.
 I also learned that as much as I wanted to blame it on my ex, I couldn’t.
-He may have helped trigger it, but it had already lived inside me.
+He may have helped triggered it, but it had already lived inside me.
 My head used it as a control mechanism.
 When my life was spinning out of control, the decision to eat or not eat and work out were completely powered by me.
 At the time, my therapist told me that there was a link between the gene that causes alcoholism and eating disorders.
 It made sense to me.
 My grandma had a brother who was alcoholic and a sister that was anorexic and alcoholism runs in my family.
 Now that I am writing this I am unable to find any proof to back that statement.
 Scientist think there is a link, but nothings states that it has been proven.

 When I met my amazing current husband Phillip, fifteen years ago I was a wreck.
 I was still addicted to diet pills, despite the fact that I was cognizant about why I was taking them.
 I was still unable to accept the image I saw in the mirror.
 I was so wired on them, that I would stay up forty-eight hours at a time, scared to sleep, because the nightmares still haunted me.
 He became aware of my addiction and with his love and constant support I kicked the diet pill habit and was able to sleep soundly.
 We got rid of the scales and went vegetarian because we had read it was healthier.
 I had it under control.